DLR-RM/BlenderProc/examples/amass_human_poses/README.md

 However, we will give you a step by step explanation on how to get access.

-1. Visit the following websites, sign up as user after you agree to the terms of use.
+1. Visit the following websites and sign up as user after you agree to the terms of use on all of them separately.
+The first corresponds to the dataset and the other two to the parametric model to generate the mesh.
 	1. `https://amass.is.tue.mpg.de/`
 	2. `https://mano.is.tue.mpg.de/`
 	3. `https://smpl.is.tue.mpg.de/`